 Payment Gateways supported by Chargent via Authorize.net Emulation

-Please note that any gateways that support Authorize.net AIM emulation work with Chargent, but some functionality may be limited.
+Please note that most gateways that support Authorize.net AIM emulation work with Chargent, but some functionality may be limited.
+You will need to find out the "endpoint URL" from your Gateway.

 Chargent's payment gateway integrations can support merchants in many countries around the globe, and process payments from hundreds of countries and currencies.
 Please see our International Payment Gateways for Salesforce page for more information.